-For families who cannot afford the cost of care but still exceed the Medicaid eligibility limits, there is the option of working with a professional Medicaid planner to become eligible.
-These individuals are knowledgeable about Medicaid law nuances and can help to re-structure an individual's or family's financial resources into income trusts and non-countable assets so that they become compliant.
-Find assistance applying for Medicaid.
+For some families, while their income and assets exceed the eligibility limits, they still cannot afford the cost of care.
+There is the option of working with a professional Medicaid planner to bring assets and income in line with the requirements.
+These individuals are knowledgeable about Medicaid law nuances in each state and can help to re-structure an individual's or family's excess income into Miller income trusts and maximize exempted assets.
+Find assistance to prepare for Medicaid.

 The E&D Waiver's objective is to assist persons to live outside of nursing homes and to assist their loved one's in helping to care for them.
 Accordingly the benefits are selected to help the individual, their family and caregivers achieve this objective.
 Under this waiver, candidates are eligible to receive the following types of care and support.

 The program is available statewide throughout Alabama.
-Although available, it is not an entitlement.
-There are a limited number of slots available so in some areas there may be waiting lists for services.
+However, it is not an entitlement, like Medicaid's nursing home benefits.
+There are a limited number of slots available (9,205 in 2007), so in some areas there may be waiting lists for services.
 To learn more, download the rules and regulations here.
 One can apply online or by contacting their local Area Agency on Aging.